baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches.md

 [3] Joseph Ivimey writes of an unfortunate incident at Prescot-street Baptist Chapel in 1752.
 James Fall, the son of a Baptist pastor in Watford, was invited by the deacons be pastor for six months.
 At the end, a majority of the congregation voted to extend a call to Fall, but the deacon-trustees were opposed.
 The deacons told the majority that could take and keep Fall, but not at the chapel.
 And so began a new church at Little Alie Street.
 Ivimey, Joseph.
 A History of the English Baptists: Comprising the principal events of the history of Protestant dissenterts, from the revolution 1668 till 1760; and of the London Baptist Churches, during that period.
 United Kingdom: Ivimey, 1823. pp. 555-561.

 [5] Attorney General v.
 Bunce, 37 LJ Ch.
 697

+[6]There are numerous cases involving seemingly incredible doctrinal transitions in dissenting chapels -- from Presbyterians hiring Baptist ministers, or slowly accepting Unitarians.
+How did this happen?
+Well, English Courts generally decided that the *actions of the Trustees* were good evidence about the intention of the Trust, regardless of the actual faith of the congregation.